nvim-neorg/neorg/docs/NFF-0.1-spec.md

   This is the only modifier that does not fall into any of the 4 categories of modifiers (attached, detached, trailing and delimiting).
 The `:` symbol is marked the **link modifier**.
 It exists to link different "categories" of text together.
   The rules for the link modifier are a twist on the rules of the attached modifier, meaning a link modifier must form a pair.
+  [//]: # "TODO: discuss limitations of link modifier as defined below."
+  [//]: # "NOTE: this is mostly a temporary marker to allow me to easily place a review comment on Github."
   An opening link modifier must be prefixed by a non-whitespace character and must be followed by an attached modifier or by whitespace (if at the end of a word).
   Note that the link modifier is **not** an attached modifier, so chaining them like `::<attached modifier>` will simply result in the first colon being treated as punctuation.
 A closing link modifier may only be prefixed with an attached modifier.
 The syntactical equivalent of markdown's `so*me*thing` will look as such: `so:*me*:thing`.